JuliaMath/GSL.jl/README.md

 # How to use

-This package provides wrappers to some documented functions in the [GSL manual](http://www.gnu.org/software/gsl/manual/html_node).
+This package provides wrappers to all documented functions and structs in the [GSL manual](http://www.gnu.org/software/gsl/manual/html_node).
 More information is available below.